banzaicloud/koperator/README.md

 | Reacting to Alerts| Yes (Prometheus + Cruise Control | No |No|No|
 | Graceful Cluster Scaling (up and down)| Yes (using Cruise Control) | No |No|Yes|

-**Note: this assessment was made on May 20, 2019 - if you find it inaccurate please submit a PR
+**Note: this comparison was made on May 20, 2019 - if you find it inaccurate please let us know or submit a PR

 Finally, our motivation is to build an open source solution and a community which drives the innovation and features of this operator.
+We are long term contributors and active community members of both Apache Kafka and Kubernetes, and we hope to recreate a similar community around this operator.

-If you are willing to kickstart your Kafka experience using Pipeline, check out the free developer beta:
+If you are willing to kickstart your managed Apache Kafka experience on 5 cloud providers, on-premise or hybrid environments, check out the free developer beta:
 <p align="center">
   <a href="https://beta.banzaicloud.io">
   <img src="https://camo.githubusercontent.com/a487fb3128bcd1ef9fc1bf97ead8d6d6a442049a/68747470733a2f2f62616e7a6169636c6f75642e636f6d2f696d672f7472795f706970656c696e655f627574746f6e2e737667">